 Realistic Weekly Time Commitment

-Here’s what to expect during each phase:
+Here’s what to expect during each phase of MRI tech training:

 During Didactic Phase